hbc/knowledgebase/bcbio_chip_userstory_draft.md

     'h3k79me3', 'h3k9me1', 'h3k9me2', 'h4k20me1', 'h3k9me3'
     'h2afz', 'h3ac', 'h3k27ac', 'h3k4me2', 'h3k4me3', 'h3k9ac'

-You can directly put add the chip to the `antibody` colum and bcbio will correctly call broad or narrow peaks.
+You can directly add the chip to the `antibody` colum and bcbio will correctly call broad or narrow peaks.
 If you are using a different antibody you MUST add broad or narrow depending on whether you want broad or narrow peaks. **If bcbio does not have a value in the `antibody` column narrow peaks will be called.**

 ### 2. Generate YAML config file for analysis